 - What are the implications of switching to those therapies?
 What are the risks of infection with those drugs and a reduced immune system?
 Do you have any studies on that?

 While the MSL should not read off these questions word-for-word (as that’s not how conversations work), they could review these questions before each interaction with oncologists, paraphrase these questions into their conversation, and record the doctors’ responses with note-taking, a digital recorder (only with the doctor’s permission), or to the best of their memory.

 Then what?
 From those questions spring answers, and from those answers spring insights.
 Here’s how.

 Much of insight generation is understanding the doctor’s concerns and providing information to help them weigh the risks.
 If you understand what seventy-five doctors are concerned about and you have useful information for them, then 7,500 doctors may have similar concerns.

-Let’s say the Medical Science Liaisons learn that a significant number of doctors (and patients) are worried about infection of COVID-19 at infusion centers.
-The questions asked give the MSLs a dozen or more data points from every conversation for doctors’ intended chemotherapy alternative.
+Let’s say the Medical Science Liaisons learn that a significant number of doctors (and patients) are worried about the infection of COVID-19 at infusion centers.
+The questions asked to give the MSLs a dozen or more data points from every conversation for doctors’ intended chemotherapy alternative.
 These patterns and trends, when properly analyzed, result in actionable insight.

 Since oncologists can’t get their patients their infusions on schedule, many are openly considering switching from an infusion to an oral prescription.
 Perhaps 75 percent of doctors are thinking of switching.
 They are only handling 20 percent of their usual caseload right now, and they’re not accepting any new patients.
 Those figures are the result of data analysis.